Deep Support Vectors: Deep Support Vector

 which takes a similar form as Eq.~(\ref{eq:primal}) and the negative loss can be maximized to meet the condition.

-Now that we found the analogy between $y_i\tilde{w}^T\tilde{x}_i$ and $-L(\Phi(x_i; \theta^*), y_i)$, $y_i \tilde{x}_i (=\nabla_{\tilde{w}} (y_i\tilde{w}^T\tilde{x}_i))$ corresponds to $-\nabla_\theta^* L(\Phi(x_i; \theta^*), y_i)$.
+Now that we found the analogy between $y_i\tilde{w}^T\tilde{x}_i$ and $-L(\Phi(x_i; \theta^*), y_i)$, $y_i \tilde{x}_i (=\nabla_{\tilde{w}} (y_i\tilde{w}^T\tilde{x}_i))$ corresponds to $-\nabla_{\theta^*} L(\Phi(x_i; \theta^*), y_i)$.
 Thus, the stationary condition $\tilde{w} = \sum_{i=1}^n \alpha_i y_i \tilde{x}_i$ in SVMs can be translated into that of deep networks such that

-This condition is also a generalized formulation of Eq.~(\ref{eq:hingesvm}), where we substitute the linear model $\tilde{w}^T \tilde{x}$ with a nonlinear model $\Phi(x; \theta)$, and the binary classification hinge loss $L_h$ with multi-class classification loss $L$. \jh{Furthermore, the stationarity condition reflects the dynamics of overparameterized deep learning models.
-We provide an analogy in Appendix~\ref{sec:overparam}.}
+This condition is a generalized formulation of Eq.~(\ref{eq:hingesvm}), where we substitute the linear model $\tilde{w}^T \tilde{x}$ with a nonlinear model $\Phi(x; \theta)$, and the binary classification hinge loss $L_h$ with multi-class classification loss $L$. \jh{Furthermore, the stationarity condition reflects the dynamics of overparameterized deep learning models.
+We provide an analogy \nj{with respect to \cite{svm:theory}} in Appendix~\ref{sec:overparam}.}

 However, these conditions are not enough for deep learning.
-As mentioned before, we are interested in synthesizing support vectors.
-Compared to the problems dealt with in the classical SVMs, the input dimensions of deep learning problems are typically much higher.
+As mentioned before, \jh{we are interested in dealing with high dimensional manifolds.} Compared to the problems dealt with in the classical SVMs, the input dimensions of deep learning problems are typically much higher.
 In this case, the data are likely to lie along a low-dimensional latent manifold $\mathcal{M}$ inside the high-dimensional space.
-To ensure a generated sample be a plausible DSV, it not only should satisfy the generalized KKT condition but also should lie in an appropriate data manifold, \ie $x \in \mathcal{M}$.
+To \nj{make} a generated sample be a plausible DSV, it not only should satisfy the generalized KKT condition but also should lie in an appropriate data manifold, \ie $x \in \mathcal{M}$.

 Finally, we can rewrite the new \textbf{DeepKKT condition} as follows: